Refugee Assistance Program

 -101(a)(42) of the Innigration and Nationality Act (INA)

-"Refugee" is a very specific immigration status - Refugees are not to be confused with migrants such as the thousands of people streaming into Europe, or immigrants who freely relocate to the United States through various visa programs, or the undocumented who enter the country illegally.
-They are people who have had to flee their homes because of violence and persecution.
-They are invited to the United States by the U.S. Department of State after living, sometimes for several years, in refugee camps around the world. .
+"Refugee" is a very specific immigration status - people who have had to flee their homes because of violence and persecution, been given “refugee” status by the Office of the United Nations High Commissioner for Refugees, and who are invited to the United States by the U.S. Department of State after living, sometimes for several years, in refugee camps around the world.

-Once the process starts in the refugee camps, the resettlement process can take from 18-24 months.
+Once the resettlement process starts in the refugee camps, it can take from 18-24 months.
 Besides extensive medical screenings and treatment, all refugees are subject to the highest level of security checks of any category of traveler to the United States, involving the National Counterterrorism Center, the FBI including its Terrorist Screening Center, the Department of Homeland Security, the Department of State, and the Department of Defense.